FedericoNurra/cidoc-crm_extentions_periodic_table/README.md

-# The CIDOC-crm Periodic Table (alpha)
+# The enriched CIDOC-crm Periodic Table (modified at the INHA)
-An interactive, dinamically generated interface for the documentation of the CIDOC Conceptual Reference Model.
+An interactive, dinamically generated interface for the documentation of the CIDOC Conceptual Reference Model and its extentions.

-You can try it [here](https://remogrillo.github.io/cidoc-crm_periodic_table/).
+You can try it [here](https://digital.inha.fr/cidoc/).

 ### Scope